LLNL/quandary/docs/mkdocs/user-guide.md

 The user can change the frequency of output in time (printing only every $j$-th time point) through the option \texttt{output\_frequency}.
 This is particularly important when doing performance tests, as computing the reduced states for output requires extra computation and communication that might skew performance tests.

-\subsection{Output with regard to simulation and optimization}
+## Output with regard to simulation and optimization
 \begin{itemize}
   \item \texttt{config\_log.dat} contains all configuration options that had been used for the current run.
   \item \texttt{params.dat} contains the control parameters $\bfa$ that had been used to determine the current control pulses.
 This file contains one column containing all parameters, ordered as stored, see Section \ref{subsec:controlpulses}.